 Whisky has long had an image problem.
 And that is the image of stale old men enjoying it from their armchairs.
+Now there is a cohort of female distillers changing that.

 The image has been perpetuated through media and advertising, with many brands continuing the stereotype.
+Some might even ignore the rise of female distillers and favour this image.

 But today things are changing, and Whisky has a massively different image, that includes old and young alike.
 It is also distinctly more female.